 The Director of City Access presented the report, which detailed the methodology and process of the second Making Connections consultation, which ran from 17 October 2022 to 23 December 2022, and its headline findings, which were drawn from over 24,000 responses to a public survey, demographically representative opinion polling, written submissions from organisations in the Cambridge travel-to-work-area, targeted meetings with representative and seldom-heard groups, and a series of in-person and virtual engagement events.
-These findings, summarised in Section 3 of the report and set out in detail in Appendix 1 to the report, had led to the identification of a range of themes and concerns to be addressed, including whether to change any of the core parameters of the scheme, whether to change any of the rules about who was required to pay and under what circumstances, and whether to change any of the benefits that the scheme would deliver.
-The Joint Assembly was invited to consider these potential changes to the Making Connections proposals, as set out in Section 5 of the report, and to give a view as to whether and how the Executive Board should proceed with the proposals.
-The Joint Assembly received a presentation on the consultation and potential changes to the proposals, which was published on the meeting website and will be attached at Appendix B of the signed minutes.
+These findings, summarised in Section 6 of the report and set out in detail in Appendix 1 to the report, had led to the identification of a range of themes and concerns to be addressed, including whether to change any of the core parameters of the scheme, whether to change any of the rules about who was required to pay and under what circumstances, and whether to change any of the benefits that the scheme would deliver.

+The Joint Assembly considered these potential changes to the Making Connections proposals on 8 June 2023, but felt it had insufficient information on the likely impacts of any changes and asked for additional information to be provided to the Board.
+Alongside this information, set out in Section 8 of the report, three illustrative scenarios were developed to demonstrate the potential impact of various proposed changes, which were considered at an extraordinary joint meeting of the Joint Assembly and Executive Board on 26 June 2023.
+The Executive Board received a presentation on the consultation, potential changes to the proposals, and the illustrative scenarios, which was published on the meeting website and attached at Appendix B of the signed minutes.